Lynn Island

 Lynn Island (Lynn Ø) is an uninhabited island of the Greenland Sea, Greenland.

 History

 The island was surveyed and named by the Danmark Expedition to the North-East Coast of Greenland 1906–1908.
 Expedition member Christian B. Thostrup recorded that it was named after a British shipping company based at Bridgeness.

 Geography

 Lynn Island is a coastal island located west of the southward bend of the Dijmphna Sound with the Hekla Sound on its northern and western shore.

-It lies to the west of much larger Hovgaard Island and to the south of the Holm Land Peninsula.
+The island lies to the west of much larger Hovgaard Island and to the south of the Holm Land Peninsula.
 The island has an area of 230.9 sqkm and has a shoreline of 65.7 km.